-This just happened when the Illinois Governor signed HB2635 into law in July 2015, effective January 1, 2016, adding Section 38.1, ‘Substitution of bond for lien’ to the statutes.
-It means exactly what it says.
-Anyone with an interest in a property can wipe out a valid mechanics lien claim by substituting it with a payment bond.
+Effective January 1, 2016, Illinois added Section 38.1, ‘Substitution of bond for lien’ to the statutes.
+It means exactly what it says: Anyone with an interest in a property can wipe out a valid mechanics lien claim by substituting it with a payment bond.

 Yep, wipe it out.
 Totally dust.

 The argument made for this law was that a mechanics lien claim can muck up the works in an ongoing construction project, so by eliminating the lien everyone else can be paid and construction can continue.
 Everyone’s happy, right?